dujanhung/evtsbx-api-doc/enum/block_type.md

 a golden block.

 >[!CAUTION]
->trying to create this block via `es.CreateMultiBlock()` without inventory unlocks is illegal.
+>trying to create this block via `es.CreateMultiBlock()` without inventory item unlocks is illegal.

 ___